turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 In our app, since the action handler is defined as a method of its parent component, it has access to everything that the parent component has access to.
 As long as the child component uses the handler that was passed down, the parent is the one who is actually handling the action.

+Read more about how this works in React [here](https://facebook.github.io/react/docs/lifting-state-up.html).

 ### Build our View (15-20 minutes)

 Let's create a new component called `LikesCounter`.
 This component should have two `ActionButton`s: one saying "Like" and one saying "Dislike".
 When you click "Like" or "Dislike", an alert of which one was clicked should appear.
 Build this component in a new file, `components/LikesCounter.js`